 - ½ cup plus 2 tablespoons pureed black beans (a little less than one 15 oz can, drained)

 - 1 cup semi-sweet chocolate chips (I used Ghirardelli)

 - ½ teaspoon vanilla extract

 - 2 tablespoons coco powder (I used Hershey's Special Dark)

 - 2 teaspoons Truvia (or another sweetener)

 - Preheat your oven to 350 degrees

-- Puree 1 can of black beans in a food processor, scraping down the sides periodically, until it is a uniform puree without any chunks of beans in it
+- Drain your can of black beans and puree the drained beans in a food processor, scraping down the sides periodically, until it is a uniform puree without any chunks of beans in it

 - Measure ½ cup plus 2 tablespoons of the puree and add to a large mixing bowl